 Q: I am pregnant and have been invited to a social gathering.
 Should I decline all social settings?

-A: Given the potential increased risk of ICU admissions and mechanical ventilation for pregnant women who become infected with COVID-19, it is important to decrease your risk of exposure as much as possible.
+A: Given the potential increased risk of ICU admissions and mechanical ventilation for pregnant people who become infected with COVID-19, it is important to decrease your risk of exposure as much as possible.
 This includes wearing a mask and other recommended personal protective equipment (if applicable), at work and in public, washing hands frequently, maintaining physical distancing, and limiting contact with other individuals as much as practicable.
 Gathering with others in the outdoor setting where physical distancing can be maintained is reasonable, although it is important to discuss the risks of different social environments with your OB providers.

 Q: I was recently visiting with a family member who has now tested positive for COVID-19.
 Should I be tested for coronavirus?

 A: Some personal interactions are higher risk than others, depending on where the interaction took place, how long you spent face to face with the infected individual, and whether face coverings were worn by all.
-A gathering that is low risk for COVID-19 exposure is one that occurs outside, with physical distancing and/or face coverings.
+A gathering that is low risk for COVID-19 exposure is one that occurs outside, with physical distancing and face coverings.
 Your OB and/or primary care provider can guide you in evaluating symptoms and exposures and need for testing.